scuzzydude/asimov/asimov.md

 Masterpiece, postcard or basketball - responsibility for the memory of genius, real or perceived, is what gives these objects value.

 These are ideas I value.
 While it's unlikely that anybody else in the world values these geniuses in the same manner and proportion that I do, there are enough that share my appreciation of these geniuses individually.
 This is how asimov can work as a common value system.
-Just about everybody values genius of some kind, and for the totally vapid there plenty of vanity out there to treasure.
+Just about everybody values genius of some kind, and for the totally vapid there is plenty of vanity out there to treasure.

 This is a uniting value system.
 It's about finding common ground.